 - Talk about what bodies can do: Instilling a grounded sense of what bodies are for will help your child avoid focusing on surface characteristics.
 When you talk about fictional characters, friends, family or yourself focus on physical abilities and link back to their bodies.
 Say things like, “she has strong legs, you can tell by how fast she runs!”
 Model this by saying things about your own body like, “I’m glad I have big arms, they are perfect for hugging you!” and “I feel so energetic when I feed my body healthy food!”
 Ask your child “how does your body feel when you exercise?”
 Tell them, “I bet all those carrots are going to make your eyes great at seeing!”

 - Handle stereotypes proactively: Avoiding stereotypes is impossible.
-Teaching your child to recognize stereotypes in action will help him develop critical thinking while protecting him from internalizing negative messages.
+Teaching your child to recognize stereotypes in action will help them develop critical thinking while protecting them from internalizing negative messages.
 Seek out TV shows, movies, and other media that portray healthy body sizes, diverse characters, and that focus plotlines around morals, values, or problem solving.
 When you see a stereotype in action, call it out and talk about it with Baby.
 “I think girls can be strong too.
 I wonder what this movie would be like if the knight was a girl?”
 “The princess in this movie is skinny.
 I think girls of all sizes can be princesses too, don’t you?”

 - Braun, A. “5 Ways to Prevent Body Image Issues.”
 Parents Magazine, 2013.
 Web.